jnasholm/fhc-pwm/README.md

 # fhc-pwm
-ESP32 SSR Floor Heating Controller with zone thermostats, modulated actuators and mixing valve control
+<h1>ESP32 SSR Floor Heating Controller with zone thermostats, modulated actuators and mixing valve control</h1>

 Project to create a smart floor heating controller for private homes with a hydronic underfloor system and optionally combined with a radiator system mixing valve.
 Brief project description:
 <ul>